What Makes A Good Partner

 Do they have any samples or published work?

 The easiest way to see if someone is a good fit for your project is to check out their previous work.
 This pretty much goes without saying but never hire someone without first asking for samples of their work.
 If they don’t have anything to show, they probably aren’t the best choice.

 When checking out a creator’s work, ask yourself: Does their style fit with the style you want for your comic?

-If you’re having trouble figuring out the exact style you want for your story, try browsing through some of your favourite comics (you DO read comics don’t you?) and ask yourself what about the style of these pages makes them look cool?
+If you’re having trouble figuring out the exact style you want for your story, try browsing through some of your favourite comics (you DO read comics don’t you?) and ask yourself what about the style of these pages makes them look interesting to you.
 As a bonus, you can gather a portfolio of these pages and send them to your applicants to give them an idea of what you’re looking for.

 Are they skilled at what they do?

-You put a lot of effort into your comic and so I’m sure you want it looking the best it can be.
+You put a lot of effort into writing your comic and so I’m sure you want it looking the best it can be.

-Of course if you’re paying your team a below average rate you should expect applications from less experienced creators.
-Quality work doesn’t come cheap so it’s up to you to decide what’s worth paying for.
+Of course if you’re paying your team a below average rate, you should expect applications from less experienced creators.
+Quality work doesn’t come cheap, so it’s up to you to decide what you’re willing to paying for.